greymd/teip/README.md

 ## Select range by character

-The `-c` option allows you to select a range by character-base.
+The `-c` option allows you to specify a range by character-base.
-The below example is selecting 1st, 3rd, 5th, 7th characters and apply the `sed` command to them.
+The below example is specifing 1st, 3rd, 5th, 7th characters and apply the `sed` command to them.

 ```bash
 $ echo ABCDEFG | teip -c 1,3,5,7